benwattsjones/AVR-Microcontroller-Tutorial/L1: Setup and LED on/README.md

 register Y into register R1).
-These more complex instructions take 2 or greater instruction cycles to complete, partly because the instruction register (holds current instruction) and program counter register (holds next instruction) are only 16-bits, and 16-bits are required to give an SRAM data space address.
+These more complex instructions take 2 or greater instruction cycles to complete, partly because the instruction register (holds current instruction) and program counter register (holds next instruction address) are only 16-bits, and 16-bits are required to give an SRAM data space address.

 Some opcodes work with I/O registers, e.g. 'OUT PORTB, R17'.
 However the opcodes for IN and OUT instructions requires the IO register address space